Felix's pov

 Almost half an hour later-

 "You're calling that breakfast?"
-I ask Ian slowly, gawking at the bowl full of white sauce pasta in front of me.
+I ask Ian slowly, gawking at the bowl full of white sauce pasta sitting before me.

-"Well, I said 'something considered to be breakfast'," Ian points out with his mouth full of the same thing that's placed in front of me.
+"Well, I said 'something considered to be breakfast'," Ian points out with his mouth full of the same thing.

 "A lot of people do actually," Ian says as a matter of fact, pointing his fork at me.
 I shrug keeping the fork back into the bowl and pushing it away.
 "Sorry, I'm not one of them."